<i>Leptinella squalida</i>(Leptinella squalida) hero image

 Leptinella squalida

-Not Threatened
+Not specified

 Plant Description

 Button Daisy (Leptinella squalida) is a low-growing, mat-forming perennial herb belonging to the daisy family (Asteraceae).
 It typically grows only about 1.25 to 5 cm tall but spreads indefinitely by rhizomes or runners, forming dense mats.
-Its unique, finely dissected, fern-like leaves give it a soft, mossy appearance, and their color can range from green to almost black.
+Its unique, finely dissected, fern-like leaves give it a soft, mossy appearance, and their colour can range from green to almost black.
 It produces tiny, button-like yellow flowers in late spring to early summer, which are not particularly ornamental.
 The foliage is the most visually appealing aspect of the plant and is evergreen in warmer climates, though it may be deciduous in colder regions.
 It is often used as a groundcover or lawn substitute due to its ability to tolerate some foot traffic.

 Quick Facts